maximevw/autolog/README.md

 ### Installing

+The latest release of Autolog is available on Maven Central.
 You can install Autolog in your application using one of the following Maven dependencies:
 * In a Spring application:
 ```xml
 <dependency>